The best Beatles biopics

 2. Nowhere Boy (2009)

-Aaron Johnson plays the young John Lennon, who is just rebuilding his relationship with his mother, who abandoned him as a boy.
+Aaron Johnson plays the young John Lennon, who is in the process rebuilding his relationship with his mother, who abandoned him as a boy.
 Kristin Scott Thomas plays John’s Aunt Mimi, who has been the lad’s guardian and disapproves of this new, disrupting influence in his life.
 More of a family drama than a rock biopic, it’s a convincing look into the Beatle’s formative years.

 Nowhere Boy [Official US Trailer]